WildernessLabs/Documentation/docs/Hardware/Reference/Algorithms/Proportional_Integral_Derivative/index.md

 The resolution of the integral gets better as the number of data points increases, which is accomplished by reducing the interval time.

-**from PID for dummies:**

-> The way to adjust how much Integral Action you have is by adjusting a term called “minutes per repeat”.
-Not a very intuitive name is it?

-> So where does this strange name come from?
-It is a measure of how long it will take for the Integral Action to match the Proportional Action.

-> In other words, if the output of the proportional box on the diagram above is 20%, the repeat time is the time it will take for the output of the Integral box to get to 20% too.

->And the important point to note is that the “bigger” integral action, the quicker it will get this 20% value.
-That is, it will take fewer minutes to get there, so the “minutes per repeat” value will be smaller.

->In other words the smaller the “minutes per repeat” is the bigger the integral action.

-> To make things a bit more intuitive, a lot of controllers use an alternative unit of “repeats per minute” which is obviously the inverse of “minutes per repeat”.

-> The nice thing about “repeats per minute” is that the bigger it is - the bigger the resulting Integral action is.

 ##### Effect of the Integral Correction

 While the proportional action will attempt to correct based on any instantaneous error, by using an integral calculation, the PID controller can adjust for error _over time_.
 It tracks the accumulated error offset and attempts to either increase or decrease the rate of change.
 So while using the Proportional control alone will provide a somewhat symmetrical oscillation into the target value, the Integral action accelerates the change to target.

 [![PID Change with Integral](https://upload.wikimedia.org/wikipedia/commons/c/c0/Change_with_Ki.png)](https://commons.wikimedia.org/wiki/File%3AChange_with_Ki.png)

 #### Derivative Correction Action